mrcruz117/algorithmPractice/README.md

 # algorithmPractice
-toy problems that might come up in an TI
+toy problems that might come up in an TI.
+Mostly taken from codeWars.